 I stared at the rich dark earth, expecting something that never came.
 No change, just simple, barren soil.
-I concentrated, willing life and growth, and a green spark burst into existence in the ground.
+I concentrated, willing life and growth, and a green spark burst into existence.
 It was faint.
 I focused, causing small tendrils to form roots in the ground.
-The loose dirt shook and crumbled as the tendrils dug deeper, further underground.
+The loose dirt shook and crumbled as the tendrils dug deeper, further under the soil.

 With a burst of energy at the surface, a small shoot pushed its way up from the ground.
 The stem was frail, swaying by even the slightest breeze.
 I strengthened it as much as I could, keeping it steady despite the wind.
 I continued to nurture it, and it rose higher.
 The stalk grew in thickness as two leaves unfolded from it, branching outward.
 Then two more leaves.
 Each one began small and expanded until it was about half the size of my palm.
 The fresh bright leaves soaked in the rays of sunlight, the color darkening until settling into a deep, glossy green.